therayy/F.R.I.E.N.D.S/README.md

 ### Mike was here
 ### Hany was here
 ### Mina was here
-#### Great things happen to those who don’t stop believing, trying, learning, and being grateful. – Roy T. Bennett
+#### Great things happen to those who don’t stop believing, trying, learning, and being grateful. – Roy T. Bennet
-##ragi was here
 ## Ragi was here